+Description

-Description: A “Green roof” is a permanent rooftop planting system containing live plants in a lightweight engineered soil medium designed to retain precipitation where the water is taken up by plants and transpired into the air.
+A “Green roof” is a permanent rooftop planting system containing live plants in a lightweight engineered soil medium designed to retain precipitation where the water is taken up by plants and transpired into the air.
 As a result, much less water runs off the roof compared to conventional rooftops.
 Green roofs have been in use in Europe for more than 30 years; they are easy to incorporate into new construction, and can be used on many existing buildings.
 There are two main types:

 Extensive: minimal maintenance with restricted variety of plants, resistant to frost, wind and drought: sedum, herbs and grasses, located on almost any flat or low slop roof deck that maximizes water retention;